 Some general maintenance tasks are:

 What to Do: Kitchen Cleaning

 What to Do: Wooden Decks

 What to Do: Deep Clean the House

-Seasonal Home Maintenance-
+Seasonal Home Maintenance Checklist

-Spring and Summer
+Spring and Summer maintenance checklist

 - Windows and doors should be checked for damage and air proofing issues.

-- If you have plants and trees, it’s time to properly inspect them and prepare for new growth.
+- If you have flower beds and trees, it’s time to properly inspect them and prepare for new growth.
 Plan for the landscaping needs of the home.

-Fall and Winter
+Fall and Winter maintenance checklist